b97tsk/reactive-tree/README.md

 ### Leaves

-A leaf behaves as a reactive property.
+A leaf defines a reactive state.
 It reacts whenever its value changes.

 #### Example: Create a leaf